 The first thing you should know about how to address your save the dates is that you should never shorten them to an acronym, because no one wants to get an “STD” from you.

-Secondly, whoever named the save the date should win an award.
+Secondly, whoever named these “save-the-date cards” should win an award.
 They’re one of the few things in life that are called exactly what they do.
 If you’re not into the whole brevity thing, a save the date is an announcement made by the bride and groom to help guests anticipate and plan for a more formal invitation.
 A save the date includes a date, a location, and a soft invitation to be there.

 For the guest, they offer the chance to make travel considerations in advance; ensure they aren’t double-booked for the date in question; and object to the wedding before things get out of hand.

 For the couple, they demonstrate that you are considerate of your guests, given that at least one of the above concerns will apply to them in some way.
 It also buys you time to deal with formal invitations, which are more time-consuming than most couples realize.
 In short, save the dates are a good idea.
 Almost as good as their name.

 So how do you send your save the dates?
 Start by doing one of the following